dhall-lang/dhall-lang/standard/beta-normalization.md

     l₀ ⩓ r₀ ⇥ l₁ ⩓ r₁

-A record whose fields all have the same type (*i.e.*, a *homogenous* record) can be converted to a list where each list item represents a field.
+A record whose fields all have the same type (*i.e.*, a *homogeneous* record) can be converted to a list where each list item represents a field.
 The value "x" below represents the text value of the field name `x`.